 These are recently sold homes usually within 6 months that are similar to the property you are interested in.

 How many comps are there?

-An appraiser typically uses picks at least three recently closed sales as comps in their report.
+An appraiser typically picks at least three recently closed sales as comps in their report.
 This helps to determine the current market behavior and the value of the property.
 Active listings or pending sales are also used as a determining factor.

 How many comparables should be used for a CMA?